VishalSharma0309/hack_computer/README.md

-# 'Hack' Computer
+# The 'Hack' Computer

 ### Objective
-To build a computer from the absolute basic logic gate NAND.
+To build a computer from the absolute basic logical gate- NAND for all combinational chips and D Flip-Flop for all sequential chips.

 ### Technical Specification of 'Hack'

 ### General Architechture of 'Hack'